Tongue Piercing Healing Process & Care Guide

 When Can I Replace My Tongue Piercing Jewelry?

 Part of the fun of having a new piercing is getting to put cool jewelry pieces in it.
-But you have to be patient before you can switch out the jewelry in your tongue piercing, as with any piercing.
+Although. you have to be patient before you can switch out the jewelry in your tongue piercing, as with any piercing.

 After the initial swelling has gone down entirely, at about 7 to 10 days, you can return to your piercer and have the long curved barbell replaced with a shorter one.